fingerprintjs/fingerprintjs-pro-spa/README.md

 | `remove(key)`                    | Promise<void> or void          | Removes a single item from the cache at the specified key, or no-op if the item was not found                                                                                  |
 | `allKeys()`                      | Promise<string[]> or string [] | Returns the list of all keys.
 By default, the keys we use are prefixed with `@fpjs@client@` but you can pass your own custom prefix as an option when you create the FpjsClient |

-**Note:** The `cache` property takes precedence over the `cacheLocation` property if both are set.
-A warning is displayed in the console if this scenario occurs.
+**Note:** The `cache` property takes priority over `cacheLocation` if both are set.
+A warning is displayed in the console if that happens.

-We also export the internal `InMemoryCache`, `LocalStorageCache`, `SessionStorageCache`, and `CacheStub` implementations, so you can wrap your custom cache around these implementations if you wish.
+We export the internal `InMemoryCache`, `LocalStorageCache`, `SessionStorageCache`, and `CacheStub` implementations, so you can wrap your custom cache around these implementations if you wish.

 #### Cache time
-Fpjs client receives `cacheTimeInSeconds` as one of the options.
-To ensure high identification accuracy we recommend that the visitor data is not cached for longer than 24 hours.
-For that reason, if you pass a value higher than 86400 (60 * 60 * 24), the FpjsClient constructor will throw an error.
+Use the `cacheTimeInSeconds` client constructor option to set a custom cache time.
+To ensure high identification accuracy we recommend not to cache visitors data for longer than 24 hours.
+If you pass a value higher than 86400 (60 * 60 * 24), the `FpjsClient` constructor will throw an error.

 ## Support + Feedback

-For support or to provide feedback, please [raise an issue on our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-spa/issues).
+For support or to provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-spa/issues).

 ## License